Fish Oil (EPA + DHA)

 Cardiovascular events — formulation matters

 In statin-treated high-risk patients, purified EPA-only at 4 g/day (icosapent ethyl) reduces major cardiovascular events by 25%.
-EPA+DHA combinations have NOT replicated this benefit in similar populations.
+EPA+DHA combinations have not replicated this benefit in similar populations.
 Whether the difference is genuinely about EPA vs. combination, or about contested placebo choices in the trials, is not fully resolved.
 Most relevant for high-risk cardiac patients under physician supervision; the cardiovascular case for routine OTC fish oil in healthy adults is much weaker.

 Atrial fibrillation risk at high doses